-The mission of the Directing program is to provide students with training in the process and practice of directing.
-The program is designed to give students the skills they will need to continue their own development and growth as directors in professional theatre.
+It is the mission of the MFA Directing Program to provide students with training that emulates the best practices of the theatre industry.
+Our goal is to help shape the artistic voices and leaders of the future, empowering students to be artist citizens in the theatre community and in our global society.
+The program is designed to give students the skills they will need to continue individual development and growth as directors in professional theatre.

 Admission Requirements for MFA Programs

-- A Bachelor’s Degree in Theatre from an accredited college or university.
-(Students who do not hold a Theatre degree must show evidence of substantial course work and/or experience in theatre to indicate probability of achieving success in advanced theatre studies)
+- A Bachelor’s Degree from an accredited college or university.
+Students who do not hold a Theatre degree must show evidence of substantial course work and/or experience in theatre to indicate probability of achieving success in advanced theatre studies.

-- A grade point average of at least 3.0 (on a 4.0 scale) during the last two years of study for a bachelor’s degree or of 3.0 on a masters degree from an accredited university; OR an acceptable score on the combined verbal and quantitative portions of the Graduate Record Examination taken within the last 5 years
+- A grade point average of at least 3.0 (on a 4.0 scale) during the last two years of study for a bachelor’s degree, or 3.0 on a Master’s degree from an accredited institution; OR an acceptable score on the combined verbal and quantitative portions of the Graduate Record Examination, taken within the last five years.

-- Specific approval of the faculty and program director within the School of Theatre
+- Specific approval of the program head within the School of Theatre.

 - Applicants must submit a completed Graduate School application (https://admissions.fsu.edu/gradapp), three current letters of recommendation, current resume, a portfolio, a statement of purpose, a directing philosophy, and an artistic concept statement.